 How to Apply

 All applications for the MSW must be made through the Universities and Colleges Admissions Services (UCAS).
 Applications are made online, using the course code L508.

 Applications are accepted from mid September for entry in September of the following year.
-Applications should be submitted to UCAS by 15 February, though applications may be considered on a rolling basis after this date.
+Applications for those from the EU/UK should be submitted to UCAS by 31 March 2016.
+International applications will be accepted until 31 May 2016.